 Typically a single worker carries a box and bucket with them in order to sort the different qualities.
 For example: Botrytis is a beneficial kind of fungus that affects wine grapes and is often referred to as ‘noble rot’.
 It occurs in moist conditions and can be used to make fine, concentrated sweet wines.
 Often times harvest workers will use the bigger box to collect the healthy ripe grapes and the smaller bucket to collect the botrytized grapes.
 At the bottom or end of each row the containers are all emptied into larger sorted boxes that are then picked up by a tractor, loaded onto a truck and transported to the winery.

 Not all grapes in one site will ripen at the same time, even if they are the same varietal.
 That means that it is often necessary to work through a single vineyard 3 or 4 times at different stages during harvest in order to take the best quality available every one of those times and leave the less ripe hanging until the next sweep, or the next one after that.
-We even had it once this year, on the last day of harvest, that we worked on 6 small sites.
-Each one twice (on top of the previous 4 sweeps) – once in the morning and once right before sunset.
+Once this year, on the last day of harvest, we actually worked on 6 small sites sweeping each one twice (on top of the 4 sweeps we’d made in the previous weeks) We worked on all 6 sites once in the morning and once right before sunset.
 The idea was that the very best grapes got that one last full day in the sun – even if it only meant a difference of 1,5 or 2 hours for some of the grapes and a half day of extra work for 30 people.
+That’s what I call dedication!

 I’m a huge believer that quality wine comes from quality in the vineyard and minimal intervention in the cellar, so you have to be willing to work for that top condition outside.
 Plus, it doesn’t hurt that your ass will also be in top condition after walking up and down the steep slopes for 10 hours a day, 6 days a week for 7 weeks!